Value-added tax (VAT)

 The taxable basis corresponds to the sum of the TRV of all the urban properties held by each taxpayer, reported as of 1 January of each year.

 Properties that benefited from an IMI exemption in the previous year are excluded from the taxable basis.

-The applicable rates are of 0.4% for entities and of 7.5% for urban properties owned by entities in tax havens.
+The applicable rates are 0.4% for entities and 7.5% for urban properties owned by entities in tax havens.

-AIMI is assessed by the Portuguese Tax Authority (PTA) in June of each year, with the respective payment being made in September.
+AIMI is assessed by the PTA in June of each year, with the respective payment being made in September.

-Construction and housing cooperatives are no longer AIMI exempt when they own , have the right of surface, or the usufruct, exclusively, of properties intended for social housing or for (será rent controlled apartments).
+Construction and housing cooperatives are no longer AIMI exempt when they own, have the right of surface of, or the usufruct of, exclusively, properties intended for social housing or for rent-controlled apartments.

 On the other hand, the exclusion of taxation of properties that are exclusively intended for the construction of social housing or controlled-costs owned by construction and housing cooperatives or residents' associations is established.

 The properties owned by construction and housing cooperatives, as well as residents' associations, will be excluded from taxation.

 Taxpayers have the option to deduct the AIMI paid, limited to the fraction of the tax corresponding to the income generated by properties subject to AIMI, in the scope of lease or accommodation activities.
 This deduction option (deduction to the CIT fraction) jeopardises the deduction of AIMI in the determination of income subject to CIT.

 Property transfer tax (Imposto Municipal sobre as Transmissões Onerosas de Imóveis or IMT)